 For the position of U.S. trade representative, the Trump team has floated the name of Dan DiMicco, chief executive of Nucor Corporation, a privately held steel company.
 During the campaign, he suggested on his blog that China was cheating on trade deals. “[Y]ou don't win a Trade War with appeasement or more Free Trade agreements,” he wrote.

 Oh, and let’s not forget Steven Mnuchin, the man nominated to be our next secretary of the Treasury.
 He’s the co-CEO of Dune Capital Management, “a privately owned hedge fund sponsor,” according to Bloomberg Research.
 In 2009, together with partners, he bought the mortgage lender, IndyMac, paying pennies on the dollar.
 The group changed the lender’s name to OneWest.
-The group Americans for Financial Reform said in a statement that on Mnuchin’s watch, OneWest “aggressively foreclosed on tens of thousands of families.”
+Americans for Financial Reform said in a statement that on Mnuchin’s watch, OneWest “aggressively foreclosed on tens of thousands of families.”
 Reporting for the Los Angeles Times in 2010, E. Scott Reckard explained:

 The billionaires’ club of private financiers who took over the remains of IndyMac Bank from the Federal Deposit Insurance Corp. turned a profit of $1.57 billion last year on the failed mortgage lender—more than they invested less than a year ago.